spiderspace/mutable/README.md

     (often containing stores, like for client-side indexes of reactive backend state)
 - implementations
   - [`mutable`](/src/lib/mutable.ts),
-    that wraps every store change in a new object reference as a `value` property
+    that wraps every store change in a new object reference with a `value` property
   - [`fastMutable`](/src/lib/fastMutable.ts) that tries to be efficient and avoid creating garbage (maybe [too clever?](https://github.com/spiderspace/spiderspace/discussions/5))
-- interested? any questions or desire to help?
+- got any ideas, questions, or desire to help?
   - visit [the spiderspace discussion post](https://github.com/spiderspace/spiderspace/discussions/5)
   - share your thoughts on Twitter or YouTube (TODO make a video and tweet?)
   - if you'd prefer to discuss privately, email me at mail at ryanatkn.com